 Because of this, it’s best to view cortisone and other anti-inflammatory medications as a final option for dealing with acne in the short term.
-Most doctors will also warn against fighting acne with cortisone, as long-term treatment can result in dependence and other side effects.
+Most healthcare providers will also warn against fighting acne with cortisone, as long-term treatment can result in dependence and other side effects.

-As you’ve probably guessed, cortisone is only available on prescription from your doctor.
-It’s a powerful hormone that needs to be administered with care, meaning it should be the first thing you turn to during an acne outbreak.
+As you’ve probably guessed, cortisone is only available on prescription from your healthcare provider and is injected in the office.
+It’s a powerful hormone that needs to be administered with care, meaning it shouldn't be the first thing you turn to during an acne outbreak.

-Still, if your acne is severe and you need to minimize its appearance on short notice, a cortisone shot can work wonders.
+Still, if your acne is severe and you need to minimize its appearance on short notice, a cortisone shot may be an option.
 Just don’t view it as a long-term treatment option for your acne, since it can’t and won’t heal acne outbreaks for good.

 While it’s okay to try short-term solutions for acne if you’re dealing with a sudden, unexpected breakout, the best way to deal with acne is to use a long-term, proven treatment that will stop outbreaks for good.